xonsh/peg-parser/experiments.md

 ```
 - since Python strings does interning (str with same content is allocated only once), bytes dont bring any improvement

+# tried using marshal

+- there was not much difference with pickle